LAB02-Admin/HASS.Agent-Docs/docs/commands/elevated-custom-command.md

 > Tip: it's always best to provide the `Start in` path as well.

-WHen you enter it like this, your scheduled task will remaing in `Running` state until you close the application.
+When you enter it like this, your scheduled task will remaing in `Running` state until you close the application.
 You'll be able to start it once.
 If you just want to start your application, and then stop the scheduled task, you can use `cmd` as the program, and `/C "C:\Windows\notepad.exe"` as the arguments.
 Just replace `C:\Windows.notepad` with your app, leave the `/C `:

 ![image](https://user-images.githubusercontent.com/81011038/201528036-55a8f7b2-1b9a-4f55-a6e6-39f56f32fb7c.png)